AlvaroGI/HackJunction_2018/README.md

 The path that the family will follow is pre-established, and that allows to generate compatible paths between all the users in order to prevent jams, which are quite common in peak hours.

 # GOals
-  -Strengthen parental bonds by building a bridge between two commonly OPPOSITE and conflictive activities: shopping and playing.
+  - Strengthen parental bonds by building a bridge between two commonly OPPOSITE and conflictive activities: shopping and playing.
-  -Educate on healthy lifestyle and responsible consumption with the trivia questions.
+  - Educate on healthy lifestyle and responsible consumption with the trivia questions.
-  -Predict people flows and direct them to prevent jams.
+  - Predict people flows and direct them to prevent jams.

 # How it works (developer POV)
 We employ the Cisco Meraki software to analyze the data of the wifi devices in the shopping center.